Get to know us

 About The Museum

-This Mission Revival style building was built in 1912 as the principal passenger and freight station for the Northern Pacific Railroad.
-The site on which the depot is located achieved historical significance long ago.
-In anticipation of a reception for President McKinley, a giant stump, cut from a tree logged near Pe Ell, Washington, was placed at the site, and was to serve as a speaker’s platform for the President who ultimately did not make the visit.
-However, on May 23, 1903, President Theodore Roosevelt delivered a speech from this now famous podium.
-In 1908, presidential nominee, Eugene Debs, a Socialist, spoke from the stump.
-Later, although not yet President, William Howard Taft also spoke from the stump, as did vice presidential nominee, Franklin D. Roosevelt in 1920, who would later become president.
+The Lewis County Historical Museum’s Mission Revival style building was built in 1912 as the principal passenger and freight station for the Northern Pacific Railroad.
+However, the site on which the depot is located achieved historical significance before the depot ever existed.
+In anticipation of a reception for President McKinley, a giant stump, cut from a tree logged near Pe Ell, Washington, was placed at the site and meant to serve as a speaking platform for the President, who ultimately did not make the visit.
+However, on May 23, 1903, President Theodore Roosevelt delivered a speech from this now-famous podium.
+In 1908, presidential nominee Eugene Debs, a Socialist, spoke from the stump.
+Later, although not yet president, William Howard Taft also spoke from the stump, as did vice presidential nominee, Franklin D. Roosevelt in 1920, who later became president.
+This famous stump was moved several times, including a brief stay at Chehalis Recreation Park before it began to deteriorate.
+After undergoing extensive restoration, the stump is now once again on display in front of the museum under the protection of its gazebo.

 Saundersville to Chehalis